-Unless you were an avid comic book reader during the last half of the 20th Century.
-Many young people grew up with an image of Batman born from 1960s TV show.
-And while its important to stress that the TV show had entertaining plus points.
-It also offered a simplistic vision of Batman that played to a camp and humorous design.
-Therefore the news that Batman was to finally make his big screen debut.
-Filled fans of the comic books with hope, joy and apprehension in equal measure.
-Excitement equally tinged with fear at the character the world could be offered.
+Unless you were an avid comic book reader during the last half of the 20th Century, many young people grew up with an image of Batman born from a 1960s TV show.
+And while it’s important to stress that the TV show had entertaining plus points.
+It also offered a simplistic vision of Batman that played to a camp, and humorous design.
+Therefore the news, that Batman was to make his big-screen debut filled fans of the comic books with hope, joy and apprehension in equal measure – excitement equally tinged with fear at the character the world would be offered.

 The Death of Superman

 By 1988 comic book heroes on the big screen were in serious trouble.
-With Superman having hit the buffers with the low budget The Quest for Peace.
-Bringing the legendary Christophers Reeve’s interpretation of the character to an unfortunate and disappointing end.
+After all, Superman had hit the buffers with the low budget The Quest for Peace, bringing the legendary Christophers Reeve’s interpretation of the character to an unfortunate and disappointing end.
 Meanwhile, the 1986 version of Howard the Duck had bombed at the box office alongside the 1984 Supergirl.

-In fact during this time Warner had already developed the concept and schedule for a film version of ‘The Batman’.
-Announcing production in late 1983, based on a script by Tom Mankiewicz.
-However the cast, which included William Holden, David Niven and Peter O’Toole would never see the project completed.
-As both Holden and Niven died during planning.
-And with the failure of Superman creating a dilemma at the heart of the genre.
-All plans were shelved, as Warner debated where to go next.
+In fact, during this time, Warner had already developed the concept and schedule for a film version of ‘The Batman’, announcing production in late 1998.
+However, the cast, featuring William Holden, David Niven, and Peter O’Toole, would never complete the project due to Holden and Niven’s death.
+Therefore, The Batman was shelved as Warner debated where to go next.

-Cinema audiences were seeking new and creative forms of escapism.
-More often than not, away from the traditional comic book adaption.
-With Back to the Future, Ghostbusters and Indiana Jones bringing them new forms fantasy and escapism.
-Consequently the continuation of the Superhero film journey begun in the 1970’s now felt old.
-With little to no studio backing for big budget epic’s of the past such as Superman the Movie.
+Cinema audiences were seeking new and creative forms of escapism, away from the traditional comic book adaption.
+Here Back to the Future, Ghostbusters and Indiana Jones brought new forms of fantasy and escapism.
+Consequently, the continuation of the Superhero film journey that began in the 1970s now felt old, with little to no studio backing for big-budget epics of the past such as Superman the Movie.

 Enter the Bat

-The development of a Batman film remained a huge risk for Warner Brothers.
-Its earlier attempts at a film falling at the final hurdle.
-However, if done right, Warner Brothers were more than aware of the financial possibilities present in the character.
-And therefore continued to seek someone to take the Bat on.
-Even approaching Ivan Reitman and Joe Dante after the success of Ghostbusters and Gremlins.
-However despite numerous rewrites of the Mankiewicz script, Batman sat dormant.
-Until a young director named Tim Burton entered discussions, following his success with Pee-wee’s Big Adventure.
-Which happened to coincide with the huge success of DC Comics The Dark Knight Returns and Batman: The Killing Joke.
+The development of a Batman film remained a considerable risk for Warner Brothers.
+Its earlier attempts at a movie falling at the final hurdle.
+However, if done right, Warner Brothers were more than aware of the financial possibilities present.
+Therefore the studio continued to seek someone to take the Bat on, even approaching Ivan Reitman and Joe Dante after the success of Ghostbusters and Gremlins.
+However, despite numerous rewrites of the shelved Mankiewicz script, Batman sat dormant until a young director named Tim Burton entered the room, following his success with Pee-wee’s Big Adventure.

-Batman was therefore placed into the hands of Burton alongside the numerous script rewrites.
-With Burton immediately deciding that the problems lay in a screenplay that was too humorous.
-Playing to the 1960s TV show rather than the newly emerging graphic novels.
-A decision that led in 1986 to the screenplay being placed in the hands of comic book fan Sam Hamm.
-Who duly rewrote the story while liaising with Burton and Warner.
-However, it would not be until the commercial success of Burton’s 1988 Beetlejuice that Batman would receive the green light.
+Batman was quickly placed into the hands of Burton, with the original script reformed and scrutinised like never before.
+Here Burton immediately decided that the problems lay in a screenplay that was too humorous—playing to the 1960s TV show rather than the newly emerging graphic novels.
+This decision would lead to a new script from comic book fan Sam Hamm.
+However, it would not be until the commercial success of Burton’s 1988 Beetlejuice that Batman would finally receive the green light.

-With the Batman announced, focus turned to his arch villain ‘The Joker’.
-With several well know actors in the frame, including Robin Williams and Brad Dourif.
-However, Jack Nicolson had been the desired choice of Batmans creator Bob Kane since the early 80s.
-And after much encouragement, alongside a record breaking fee of 6 million dollars.
+With the Batman announced, the focus turned to his arch-villain, ‘The Joker’.
+Here several well-known actors were in the frame, including Robin Williams and Brad Dourif.
+However, Jack Nicolson had been the desired choice of Batman’s creator Bob Kane since the early 80s.
+And after much encouragement, alongside a record-breaking fee of 6 million dollars.
 Plus a slice of box office takings (totally over 100 million dollars in all).
-Nicholson was announced as ‘The Joker’.
-A move that only further cemented the film as a potential blockbuster.
+Nicholson was announced as ‘The Joker’, which only further cemented the film as a potential blockbuster.

-Filmed on the 95 ache backlot at Pinewood Studios, alongside Knebworth House in Hertfordshire.
-Batman had a strict closed set policy.
-With both Burton and Warner endeavouring to ensure the production was free from media intrusion.
-A move that allowed for the creative process, while also protecting pre-film marketing.
-And from day one it was clear that Batman intended to push the boundaries of the possible in production.
-In a similar to vein to that of Superman the Movie in 1979.
-Creating an atmosphere that was high pressurised for the cast, studio and director.
+Shot on the 95 ache backlot at Pinewood Studios, alongside Knebworth House in Hertfordshire, Batman had a strict closed set policy.
+Here both Burton and Warner endeavoured to ensure the production was free from media intrusion, a move that allowed for the creative process while also protecting pre-film marketing.
+And from day one, it was clear that Batman intended to push the boundaries of the possible in its production.

 In a world before CGI, Gotham had to be built in scale models.
-With equally lavish sets matching the vision of the model makers.
-Gotham was to be a gothic masterpiece of city architecture.
-Integrating both the light of 1930s art deco design with the darkness of a fallen city.
-Equally bringing Bob Kane’s original vision of Gotham brought to life on screen for the first time.
-While costume design also needed to reflect the city scape, mixing light and dark alongside vibrant colour and deep blacks.
+While equally lavish sets were constructed to match the vision of its model makers.
+Gotham was to be a gothic masterpiece, integrating light 1930s art deco with the darkness of a fallen city – bringing Bob Kane’s original vision of Gotham brought to life on screen for the first time.
+While costume design would reflect the cityscape, mixing light and dark alongside vibrant colour and deep blacks.

 Meanwhile, the orchestral score needed a gothic slant.
 While equally capturing an intensity and hook similar to that of the John Williams Superman theme.
-An unenviable job that was placed placed into the hands of a rising star in film composition Danny Elfman.
+This unenviable job was placed into the hands of a rising star in film composition Danny Elfman.

 Batman was a physical production, with all the stress and anxiety that brings.
 From large scale set design, rushes and re-shoots to potential overblown budgets.
-Something Warner was more than aware of after the 1979 Superman the Movie.
-All these factors adding pressure on Burton to deliver an end result that broke box office records.
+The latter was enough to make Warner quiver with fear following Superman the Movie.
+All these factors added pressure on Burton to deliver a result that broke box office records.
 While also providing the studio with a potential series of films.

-With final edits of the film still being delivered in early 1989.
-Studio marketing entered territory not seen since Return of the Jedi.
-Using Burton’s iconic black and gold interpretation of the Batman logo on everything from posters to mugs and toys.
-With the Batman logo becoming a visual symbol of a movie event unlike anything before it.
-Not only stoking public interest and building anticipation.
-But also rewriting and reinventing the marketing of film.
+With final edits of the film still being delivered in early 1989, studio marketing entered territory not seen since Return of the Jedi, using Burton’s iconic black and gold Batman logo on everything from posters to mugs and toys.
+The Batman logo would become a visual symbol of a movie event, unlike anything before it – stoking public interest while building anticipation.

-By the time Batman premiered in the U.K on the 11th August 1989.
-The public were already screaming for more.
+By the time Batman premiered in the U.K on the 11th of August 1989, the public was already screaming for more.
 Their appetite stoked through TV slots, merchandise and a Prince album complementing Danny Elfman’s score.
-An appetite that eventually saw Batman take $411,348,924 worldwide.
-It’s marketing matched by a film that honoured the comic books, while reinventing a beloved character for a modern audience.
+This appetite would see Batman take $411,348,924 worldwide.
+It’s marketing matched by a film that honoured the comic books while reinventing a beloved character for a modern audience.

-Luckily for the public, studio and Burton, Batman soared.
-Offering a film that re-drew the rules of comic book adaptions on screen.
-While also bringing comic characters and themes back from the brink of movie obscurity.
-And consequently laying the foundations for a raft of comic adaptions in later years.
+Luckily for the public, the studio and Burton, Batman soared, offering us a film that changed the rules of comic book adaption on screen.
+While also bringing comic characters and themes back from the brink of movie obscurity, consequently laying the foundations for a raft of comic adaptations in later years.

-Batman was not just a great film, but a cultural shift in the landscape of comics on screen.
-Taking the ingenuity, passion and excellence of Richard Donner’s Superman the Movie.
-While allowing for a darker and more nuanced hero.
-Burton understood the Batman audience, and despite its darkness leading to the first use of a 12 certificate in U.K. This was a film that would equally inspire many young people to read and explore the Batman character in comics.
+Batman was not just a great film but a cultural shift in the landscape of comics on screen.
+It took the ingenuity, passion and excellence of Richard Donner’s Superman the Movie into darker realms.
+Burton understood the Batman audience, and despite its darkness leading to the first use of a 12 certificate in the U.K, Batman would inspire a whole generation of future filmmakers.

 But aside from its artistry, Batman also created a new style of blockbuster filmmaking.
-Taking the marketing expertise of Star Wars and layering it with pre-release opportunities for increased takings.
-The simple yet effective use of the Batman logo, demonstrating the power of a single symbol.
-Just as Superman had done in 1979.
-While combining multiple marketing strategies into one defined approach.
-As a result creating the modern marketing template for films today.
+Here the marketing expertise of Star Wars was layered with pre-release opportunities for increased revenue.
+The simple yet effective use of the Batman logo combined multiple marketing strategies into one defined approach.
+As a result, Batman would help create the modern marketing template for films today.

 Long Live the Bat

-Batman’s cultural signifigance is equal to that of Jaws, Star Wars and Superman the Movie.
+Batman’s cultural significance is equal to that of Jaws, Star Wars and Superman the Movie.
 In creating a new template for the comic book on screen.
 A template that would go on to give birth to a range of darker comic book adaptations.
-And even though Warner Brothers eventually grew nervous of Burton’s darker slant.
-Ditching the promise of what could have been a Tim Burton Batman trilogy.
-Both Batman and Batman Returns led to other studios picking up the mantle of the adult comic book adaptation.
-With the subsequent The Crow, Blade and Watchmen all owing a debt of gratitude to Burton’s 1989 film.
+And even though Warner Brothers eventually grew nervous of Burton’s darker slant, ditching the promise of what could have been a Tim Burton Batman trilogy.
+Both Batman and Batman Returns led to other studios picking up the adult comic book adaptation mantle.
+With the subsequent The Crow, Blade and Watchmen in the debt of Burton’s 1989 film.

 Batman has been reinterpreted many times since the visionary release of Burton’s 1989 movie.
-With some versions flying and others falling into obscurity.
-But all of versions since 1989, no matter of their success or failure.
-Owe a huge debt to Burton, Keaton and Nicholson.
-Whose characters and style still impact on the public image of what and who Batman should be on silver screen.
+Some, achieving acclaim while others fell into obscurity.
+But all of the adaptations since 1989, no matter of their success or failure, owe a considerable debt to Burton, Keaton and Nicholson.

 Director: Tim Burton